umrlastig/pegazus-ontology/scripts/land-registry/4_BUILD_KG.md

 }}
 ```

+## 4. Inferring landmarks identity
-## 4. Aggregate landmarks versions that have the same identity
+Aggregate landmarks versions that seems to be the same real-world object.

 ### 4.1 [Additionnal step for cadastre] Precise relative order of landmarks versions using documents
 Using the temporal relations and the events and changes we have created, we precise the relations between landmarks versions using *Previous/Next property account* attributes.